hashicorp/vault/website/source/guides/identity/policies.html.md

-**`provisioner`** is a type of user or service that will be used by an automated tool (e.g. Terraform) to provision and configure a namespace within a Vault secret backend for a new Vault user to access and write secrets.
+**`provisioner`** is a type of user or service that will be used by an automated tool (e.g. Terraform) to provision and configure a namespace within a Vault secret engine for a new Vault user to access and write secrets.

 `provisioner` must be able to: